What is a Southwest Wanna Get Away Fare? (Cancellation & Refunds) [2019]

 Southwest Wanna Get Away tickets are the cheapest type of tickets that you can purchase with Southwest.

-These cheaper fares are great to save you money (especially during flash sales) but they have the least flexible cancellation policy out of any of the other type of Southwest ticket.
+These cheaper fares are great to save you money (especially during flash sales) but they have the least flexible cancellation policy out of any of the other type of ticket.
+Basically, these are nonrefundable tickets although there are ways to still make changes and cancellations and get your money back in the form of credits.

-Before jumping too deep into Wanna Get Away fares, a quick review of the different types of Southwest fare types will be helpful.
 Here are the different type of Southwest fares that you can book:

 Business Select and Anytime fares are different than Wanna Get Away fares because you can receive a full cash refund when you cancel your ticket.
-However, both of these ticket types are usually much more expensive than Wanna Get Away fares.
+However, both of these tickets types are usually much more expensive than Wanna Get Away fares.

 Business Select also comes with some additional perks: